Provided by MHA Center for Education

 Susan VunCannon graduated from the Research School of Nursing in Kansas City, Mo., in 1978 with a diploma in nursing.
 She received her Bachelor of Science in nursing from Webster University in 1994 and her Master of Science in rural and family nursing, nursing education track, graduating from Central Missouri State University in 2003.
 She has held her Critical Care Registered Nurse certification in adult critical care nursing since 1989, and she is a National Member of the American Association of Critical Care Nurses.

 VunCannon is one of three registered nurses from the Kansas City area who developed and presented the original Nurse Preceptor Program through the Kansas City Metropolitan Healthcare Council.
 Her clinical experience has been in intensive care and emergency nursing.
 She served as a clinical educator for St. Mary’s Medical Center for more than 16 years and has practiced clinically in the emergency department for the last 22 years.
-Her most current professional practice is that of ICU staff nurse at Mary’s Medical Center.
+Her most current professional practice is that of ICU staff nurse at St. Mary’s Medical Center.
 VunCannon is an instructor of both BCLS and ACLS programs at St. Mary’s.
 In addition, she participates on the ICU Unit Practice Council on the Retention Committee as a part of the Shared Leadership Council for St. Mary’s Medical Center and serves as a nursing preceptor for the ICU.

 Participants must attend the program in its entirety and participate in any group activities to receive a certificate of attendance and continuing education credits.